Men’s/Women’s Size Conversion Chart

 Q. Can my shoe size really change?
 I've worn a men's size 12 my entire life!

 A. Yes.
 Shoe size can change over time because your feet can change (due to injury, weight gain/loss, pregnancy).
 It is also important to keep in mind that different brands or styles fit different.
-We recommend tryiing on footwear and walking around the store (or shoemobile) before you make a purchase.
+We recommend trying on footwear and walking around the store (or safety footwear truck) before you make a purchase.
 You can also wear the product at home on a clean surface to assure for proper fit before wearing the product to work or outdoors.

 Q. Can I add an insole on top of what is already in my shoe?
 A. Adding an insole for cushion or support can lengthen the life of any footwear, but you should always remove the current insole before you add a new one.
 Putting two insoles on top of each other will compromise the fit and support of your footwear.
 It can also raise the heel significantly, which will push the foot toward the front of the shoe and into the safety toe.